 Comprehensive Guide on Testing Web Push Notifications

-We have earlier discussed about Browser Push Notification and how it works.
-Push notifications come on the browsr of your device even when the concerned web page is not open on your browser.
-It’s one of the efficient marketing channel for customer re-engagement, as it has better ROI as compare to email or retargeting ads.
+We have earlier discussed What is Browser Push Notification and how it works.
+Push notifications come on the browser of your device even when the concerned web page is not open on your browser.
+Browser notification is one of the efficient marketing channels for customer re-engagement, as it has better ROI as compared to email or retargeting ads.

 Web Push Notifications are a browser standard implemented by a set of web browsers.
 As you integrate a product like PushEngage and test web push notifications, ensure the browsers that you are testing on supports Web Push Notification.

 How To Check Whether Web Push Notifications Are Working On Your Site Or Not?